 - The sensor chips can be manufactured at a much more affordable price

 Although SPR sensors have a much higher refractive index sensitivity (m or RIS) than LSPR sensors, their sensitivity towards biomolecular binding events is similar.
 This is due to the much shorter electromagnetic decay length (ld) of nanoparticles compared to gold films, which confines the response to a smaller sensing volume.
 An LSPR’s sensor response (R) to an absorbed layer can be modeled with the following equation:

 Where ∆n is the difference in refractive index between the absorbed layer and the surrounding medium, and d is the thickness of the absorbed layer.

 The smaller decay length of SPR versus LSPR is illustrated in the image below.
-This smaller sensing volume means that LSPR is more sensitive to molecular binding and less sensitive to bulk effects.
-The smaller decay length and sensitivity associated with LSPR reduces artifacts caused by external variables such as temperature drift or buffer refractive index changes.
+This smaller confined sensing volume means that LSPR is more sensitive to molecular binding events at the surface.
+The smaller decay length and lower sensitivity associated with LSPR reduces artifacts caused by external variables such as temperature drift or buffer refractive index changes.

 Make your next scientific breakthrough with SPR